 Prime Collaboration Provisioning

-Cisco Prime Collaboration offers an automated platform for initial deployments and for follow-on moves, adds, changes, and deletions.
-An intuitive interface provides a single look at a subscriber and the subscriber's services.
-Cisco Prime Collaboration Provisioning significantly accelerates company-wide rollouts and reduces the time required to implement ongoing changes.
-Prime Collaboration in addition offers advanced analytics that show technology adoption and consumption trends, allowing administrators to optimize IT resources and further lower total cost of ownership.
+Cisco Prime Collaboration offers an automated platform for initial installs as well as for “day 2” moves, additions, changes, and deletions.
+A user-friendly console delivers a single look at a subscriber and the user's services.
+Prime Collaboration significantly accelerates site rollouts and minimizes the effort needed to implement ongoing changes.
+Prime Collaboration also offers advanced analytics including technology adoption and usage rates, allowing administrators to optimize IT resources and further reduce total cost of ownership.

 Cisco Communications Gateways

-Cisco's collaboration gateways permit Cisco Unified Communications environments to connect with public systems and with clients operating beyond the firewall.
-Cisco's portfolio of communication gateways deliver unified communications support for a broad range of gateway and session-border-control applications.
+Cisco's communications gateways permit Cisco converged communications networks to connect with public systems and with clients operating outside the corporate firewall.
+Cisco's line of communication gateways provide unified communications support for a broad range of gateway as well as session-border-control deployments.

-Communications gateways available from Cisco and supported by Progent include:
+Communications gateways available from Cisco and supported by Progent's certified consultants include: